-The student must complete the first attempt at the comprehensive examinations within three years of entrance into the Th.D./Ph.D. program (or, if the student has had a leave of absence, at a commensurately later date).
+The student must complete the first attempt at the comprehensive examinations within three years of entrance into the ThD or PhD (USMC) program (or, if the student has had a leave of absence, at a commensurately later date).
 If the student will not be able to meet this deadline, he or she shall, before the deadline, request an extension.
-An initial one year's extension may be granted by the AD director of the college of registration.
-To request such an extension, the student must complete the appropriate form (Request for an Extension to Complete Comprehensive Examinations [first extension]).
-If the student requires a second year's extension, he or she must complete the appropriate form (Request for an Extension to Complete Comprehensive Examinations [subsequent extension]), and submit it to the AD Director of the college of registration for decision by the ADC.
-If the student requires a third year's extension, he or she must make the request to the ADC through the AD Director of the college of registration, providing a letter fully describing the need for the extension.
+An initial one year's extension may be granted by the Graduate Director of the college of registration.
+To request such an extension, the student must complete the appropriate form, found at "Resources and Forms" at www.tst.edu.
+If the student requires a second year's extension, he or she must complete the appropriate form, and submit it to the Graduate Director of the college of registration for approval by the GCTS.
+If the student requires a third year's extension, he or she must make the request to the GCTS through the Graduate Director of the college of registration, providing a letter fully describing the need for the extension, and submitting the appropriate form.
 Except as provided herein, a student who fails to meet the deadline for the first attempt at the comprehensive examinations will not be permitted to proceed further in the program.

-- 8.5.
-Requirements for completion of comprehensives stage.
-In evaluating the comprehensive stage, the overall criterion is the student's demonstrated competence and the likelihood that he or she will be able to research and write a successful thesis in the field within a reasonable length of time. - 8.5.1 Minimum grade average.
-In order to advance to the thesis proposal stage of the program, a student must achieve at least a minimum B+ (77% or higher) grade in each comprehensive exam (including the oral evaluation), with an overall average of at least an A- (80% or higher). - 8.5.2 Failure.
+8.5 Requirements for completion of comprehensives stage.

+In evaluating the comprehensive stage, the overall criterion is the student's demonstrated competence and the likelihood that he or she will be able to research and write a successful thesis in the field within a reasonable length of time.

+- 8.5.1 Minimum grade average.
+In order to advance to the thesis proposal stage of the program, a student must achieve at least a minimum B+ (77% or higher) grade in each comprehensive exam (including the oral evaluation), with an overall average of at least an A-(80% or higher). - 8.5.2 Failure.
 In the event that the student fails to attain the minimum grade in any of the comprehensive examinations on the first attempt (oral evaluation included), he or she may take only one supplementary examination per comprehensive, which must be held within three months of that exam.
 A maximum of two supplementary examinations may be taken in total.
-In the event that the student fails the comprehensive exam committee will recommend to ADC the termination of a student's registration in the program.
+In the event that the student fails the comprehensive exam committee will recommend to the GCTS the termination of a student's registration in the program.